Last Updated: June 3, 2024

 6. Personal Life

-What is Mark Spitz's Net Worth?
+What Is Mark Spitz's Net Worth?

 Early Life

 At age six, his family returned to Sacramento, California, and he began to compete at his local swim club.
-At age nine, he was training at Arden Hills Swim Club in Sacramento with swimming coach Sherm Chavoor, who mentored six other Olympic medal winners.
+At age nine, Mark was training at Arden Hills Swim Club in Sacramento with swimming coach Sherm Chavoor, who mentored six other Olympic medal winners.
 At only 10, Spitz held one world age-group record and 17 national records.

-In 1966 at age 16, he won the 100-meter butterfly at the AAU national championships, the first of his 24 total AAU titles.
+In 1966 at age 16, Mark won the 100-meter butterfly at the AAU national championships, the first of his 24 total AAU titles.
 The following year, Spitz emerged on the world swimming stage when he set his first world record at a small California meet with a time of 4:10.60 in the 400-meter freestyle.

 Swimming Career

 Spitz swam in his first international competition at the 1965 Maccabiah Games in Israel.
-At age 15 and weighing 130 pounds, he won four gold medals in Tel Aviv—the 400 m freestyle, the 1,500 freestyle, the 400 m individual medley, and the 800 m freestyle relay, and was named the most outstanding athlete of the Games.
-He returned to Israel in 1969 following the Mexico Olympics to again compete, at the 1969 Maccabiah Games.
+At age 15 and weighing 130 pounds, he won four gold medals in Tel Aviv—the 400 m freestyle, the 1,500 freestyle, the 400 m individual medley, and the 800 m freestyle relay—and was named the most outstanding athlete of the Games.
+He returned to Israel in 1969 following the Mexico Olympics to again compete, at the Maccabiah Games.
 This time, he won six gold medals.
 He was again named outstanding athlete of the Games.
 In 1985, Spitz lit the torch to open the 1985 Maccabiah Games.
 In 2005, he was a member of the U.S. delegation at the 2005 Maccabiah Games.

 Spitz was disappointed in his 1968 Olympic performance.
 In January 1969, he decided to attend Indiana University to train with legendary Indiana Hoosiers swimming coach Doc Counsilman, who was also his Olympic coach in Mexico City.
-He called choosing Indiana and Counsilman "the biggest decision of my life (and) the best."
+Mark called choosing Indiana and Counsilman "the biggest decision of my life (and) the best."
 While at Indiana, Spitz won eight individual NCAA titles.
 In 1971, he won the James E. Sullivan Award as the top amateur athlete in the United States.
-Spitz also set a number of world records during the U.S. Olympic Swim Trials held in Chicago's Portage Park in 1972.
+He also set a number of world records during the U.S. Olympic Swim Trials held in Chicago's Portage Park in 1972.
 He was nicknamed "Mark the Shark" by his teammates.

 At the 1972 Summer Olympics in Munich, Spitz was back to repeat his quest for the six gold medals.
 He did even better, winning seven Olympic gold medals.
-Furthermore, Spitz set a new world record in each of the seven events – 100-meter freestyle (51.22), 200-meter freestyle (1:52.78), 100-meter butterfly (54.27), 200-meter butterfly (2:00.70), 4×100-meter freestyle relay (3:26.42), 4×200-meter freestyle relay (7:35.78), and 4×100-meter medley relay (3:48.16).
+Furthermore, Mark set a new world record in each of the seven events – 100-meter freestyle (51.22), 200-meter freestyle (1:52.78), 100-meter butterfly (54.27), 200-meter butterfly (2:00.70), 4×100-meter freestyle relay (3:26.42), 4×200-meter freestyle relay (7:35.78), and 4×100-meter medley relay (3:48.16).

 Spitz is one of five Olympians to win nine or more career gold medals.
-Spitz's record of seven gold medals in a single Olympics was not surpassed until Phelps broke the record at the 2008 Summer Olympics.
+His record of seven gold medals in a single Olympics was not surpassed until Phelps broke the record at the 2008 Summer Olympics.

 Mike McGregor/Getty Images